Occupational Therapy Fieldwork Tips and How to Set Yourself Up for Success

 There are no rules stating you cannot bring a helpful guide to assist until you have mastered it.
 You will learn more about the type of assessments and diagnoses that you need to master, and a modified study guide will help you form your own cheat sheet.

-- Look at all of the department’s tools and resources.
-ALL OF THEM.
+6. Look at all of the department’s tools and resources.
+All of them.

 Typically, there is one area where therapists keep their intervention tools and supplies.
 Become familiar with all of the tools that your facility has to offer.
 Pull them out and understand what you have to work with.
 If you do not know what a particular assessment is or how to use an intervention, then ask.
 You will likely find other practitioners in the room making comments about how they did not know the facility had a certain item or assessment.
 Not only does it show you are passionate about learning, but it might facilitate a good discussion and icebreaker to engage with other team members.